Frequently Asked Questions

 - What if I’m too busy to do all this now?
 Can’t I just take care of it after spring term is over, or closer to fall when I’ll know for sure if I’m coming back or not?

-What happens if I do not pay my housing deposit by April 6,
+What happens if I do not pay my housing deposit by April 4, or complete my housing license by April 5?

-If you do not meet these deadlines, you will not be eligible to participate in the housing selection process between April 24 and April 27 (you will not be able to pick your room, however you may be “pulled in” to a room by someone who did meet the deadlines if they request you as a roommate).
-Students who pay the deposit or complete the contract after these dates will receive an email instructing them how to select their room prior to the end of the semester; room options at this point will be extremely limited.
+If you do not meet these deadlines, you will not be eligible to participate in the housing selection process between April 10 and April 16 (you will not be able to pick your room, however you may be “pulled in” to a room by someone who did meet the deadlines if they request you as a roommate).
+Students who pay the deposit or complete the housing license after these dates will receive an email instructing them how to select their room prior to the end of the semester; room options at this point will be extremely limited.
 Students who could but do not select their room assignment by the end of spring semester will be assigned on a space available basis by the Office of Residence Life, which may include “overflow” assignments.
-Students who pay their deposit and complete their contract after spring semester will be assigned by the Office of Residence Life on a space available basis, which may include temporary assignments.
+Students who pay their deposit and complete their housing licenset after spring semester will be assigned by the Office of Residence Life on a space available basis, which may include temporary assignments.

 Sorry.
 There’s no “squatting” the same room from year to year.
 If your current room is available when it’s your turn to pick your room for next year, then you can pick it.
 (You still have to completely move everything out for the summer.)

-The students who have earned the most credit hours at the and of the fall semester go first; those with the least number of credit hours go last.
+The students who have earned the most credit hours at the end of the fall semester go first; those with the least number of credit hours go last.

 Your time slot begins at your assigned time, but it remains open from then on until the close of selection for that type of room.
 See Timeline on the first page.

-If you have requested each other, when the first one of you that logs in to pick a room will be able to automatically bring the other one(s) in with you to that same housing assignment.
+If you have requested each other, the first one of you who logs in to pick a room will be able to automatically bring the other one(s) in with you to that same housing assignment.

 Be aware: If one of you moves out of your first assignment to a different room, you will not be able to bring the other person with you.
 That person would have to move themselves into the new room to remain your roommate.

-Also be aware: The only people you can pull in as roommates are students who have paid the deposit and completed the contract and who you have mutually requested as a roommate on the housing contract.
+Also be aware: The only people you can pull in as roommates are students who have paid the deposit, completed the housing license and who you have mutually requested as a roommate on the housing license and request form.

 No. Only groups of three may choose a triple room during the housing selection process.
 Between room selection and the start of the fall semester, if one of the three roommates leaves the room assignment for any reason, the remaining two may be relocated to any open double room on campus (which may not be in the same hall.)
 In fall, rooms that can be tripled will be tripled, but we do not put a third person in triples with two people who have requested each other.